BillyDM/billydm.github.io/content/blog/clarifying-some-things.md

 I can't stress this point enough.
 There's so much more to GUI than meets the eye.

 I'm now of the opinion that a *truly* fully-featured GUI library might only possible with a dedicated team of developers.
-There's a lot of one-man GUI projects in Rust, but realistically I don't think they'll ever achieve widespread use if they stay that way (or at the very least it will take that developer a very long time to reach that point).
+There's a lot of one-man GUI projects in Rust, but realistically I don't think they'll ever achieve widespread general use if they stay that way (or at the very least it will take that developer a very long time to reach that point).

 For anyone developing these Rust GUI libraries, I'd like to give a list of features that, in my opinion, are needed before the GUI library can truly be considered "fully-featured".
-While you probably don't need to support every single one to be successful, this should still should give a good outline of what it will truly take to compete with the likes of QT, JUCE, GTK, Flutter, Electron, etc.
+While you don't need to support all of these, this should still should give some outline of what it will take to truly compete with the likes of QT, JUCE, GTK, Flutter, Electron, etc.

 * Extensive documentation, examples, and tutorials (hello worlds and 7GUIs alone aren't enough)
 * Accessibility features.
 This one is hard to get right.